vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 ## Accepting Command-Line Arguments

 Let us start with how we want to accept command-line arguments.
-We can make use of the in-built [`flag`](https://modules.vlang.io/flag.html) and [`os`](https://modules.vlang.io/os.html) modules to do this.
+We can make use of the built-in [`flag`](https://modules.vlang.io/flag.html) and [`os`](https://modules.vlang.io/os.html) modules to do this.
 In order to use these modules in our code, we will need to `import` them.

-We will start simple and put everything the `main` function, which is the entry point for the application.
+We will start simple and put everything in the `main` function which is the entry point for the application.
 By default, all variables defined in V are immutable.
-To make a variable mutable, we need to use the `mut` keyword.
+To make a variable mutable we need to use the `mut` keyword.
 We will make use of this when we define a new `FlagParser` struct using the `flag.new_flag_parser()` function.

 The `FlagParser` can then be modified to add details about the application.
-Additionally, we define the various types of flags that we want to accept using functions such as `bool(...)`, `int(...)`, `string(...)`, etc. The result of processing is returned as soon as we defined the flag which we store in various variables.
+Additionally, we define the various types of flags that we want to accept using functions such as `bool(...)`, `int(...)`, `string(...)`, etc. When the function is called, it will match pieces of the command line arguments to the flags we defined and we store the values in variables that will be used later.

 Right now, we can just print out the values we've parsed to the screen.
-And when we're done, we need to call `finalize()` to finish the parsing, and obtain the rest of the arguments provided, if any.
+And when we're done, we need to call `finalize()` to finish the parsing, and obtain the rest of the arguments provided by the user.

-The final code that we will write is as follows:
+Note that the flag module automatically adds `-h/--help` and `--version` when `finalize()` is called.

+The code should now look like this:

 ```v {linenos=table}
 module main